claviska/SimpleImage/readme.md

     // Flip the image horizontally (use y to flip vertically)
     $img->flip('x');

-    // Rotate the image 90 degrees
+    // Rotate the image 90 degrees clockwise
     $img->rotate(90);

     // Adjust the orientation if needed (physically rotates/flips the image based on its EXIF 'Orientation' property)